maticnetwork/Polygon-Improvement-Proposals/README.md

 - The topic is technical in nature.
 - The topic involves the Polygon protocols at a low level.
 This means that specific Dapps are generally not allowed as topics.
 - The topic should not be philosophical.
-The Builders' Sessions are not meant to decide contentious philosophical issues that the community should decide.
+The Builder Sessions are not meant to decide contentious philosophical issues that the community should decide.
 There are exceptions to this, but generally, these topics distract from more productive technical discussion.

 ### Who Can Attend